Batman Unmasked Wikimedia

 Imagine a television series that’s unexpectedly canceled after just three seasons yet manages to exceed all expectations.

 Lost In Space, the 1965 series, was inspired by the Swiss Family Robinsons.
 This show follows a different group of Robinsons.
-Like their Swiss Family counterparts, they are a pioneering family.
+Like their Swiss Family counterparts, however, they’re a pioneering family too.

 A New Lost In Space | National Parks In Television Shows